FluentValidation/FluentValidation/docs/_doc/start/collections.md

   .Must(order => order.Total > 0).WithMessage("Orders must have a total of more than 0")
 ```

-I personally using 2 rules is clearer and easier to read, but the option of combining them is available with the `ForEach` method.
+I personally think that using 2 rules is clearer and easier to read, but the option of combining them is available with the `ForEach` method.